adobe/aem-contrib-wcm-components/react/react-core/README.md

  - Download (V1)
  - List (V2)
  - Separator (V1)

+### Layout
  - Navigation (V1)

-Exported interfaces:
+ - Language Navigation (V1)
+ - BreadCrumb (V2)

+### Abstraction
+-  AbstractCoreComponent
-- CoreComponentModel
+-  CoreComponentModel (interface)
-- CoreComponentState
+-  CoreComponentState (interface)

+###Form
+As of now I have no plans to provide support for form components.
+Feel free to assist with PR's.

+###Container
+Container components won't be provided here as of now, but framework specific support libraries (react-core-spa).

 ## how does this help me??

+Please check the github source folder ( react maven sub module ) on how this all works together.
+In specific, check the example projects (spa / web component) to see exactly how you import / use this library.
-Please check the github source folder ( react maven sub module ) on how this all works together You leverage these classes in conjunction with web components / spa editor on top of the core components.
+You leverage these classes in conjunction with web components / spa editor on top of the core components.

 If you need nothing else, you just need to provide styling and you are done.